Taxiing aeroplanes - authorisations

 To be issued a certificate of competency you must receive the necessary training to the standard specified in the Part 61 Manual of Standards.

-Once you have been deemed competent, your flight examiner, pilot instructor or person authorised by CASA will complete your certificate of competency and issue it to you.
+Once you have been deemed competent, your flight examiner, pilot instructor or person authorised by CASA will complete your taxi-certificate-template.doc and issue it to you.